SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/ExtraTableInfo/getId.md

 so.topic: reference
 ---

+# ExtraTableInfo.getId()

 This function returns the id of the extratable as an Integer